seinwave/fuck-im-hungry/readme.md

 Nothing wrong with that.
 People get a lot of value from them.
 I certainly have.

 But, worksheets are also inert.
 They can be a little boring, or disengaging.
-If you're trying to battle a powerful, sensual urge to eat, there's a risk that a worksheet might not be able to hold your attention.
+If you're trying to battle a powerful urge to eat, a worksheet might not be able to hold your attention.

 A chatbot is different.
 It invites interaction.
 A little bit of play, even.
-And the ten minutes you spend messing around with the Bingebot are five minutes that you're *not* binge-eating.
+And the ten minutes you spend messing around with the Bingebot are ten minutes that you're *not* binge-eating.

 That can make all the difference!

-Ten minutes, for some, may be just enough time for a binge-eating urge to peak, and pass.
+Ten minutes may be just enough time for a binge-eating urge to peak, and pass.

 It's not just the CBT exercises that make the Bingebot useful.
 It's the 'stalling factor' that comes from interacting with the bot itself.

 ## Execution

+But enough whys and wherefores.
+Let's talk tech.

-### What does your stack look like?
+### What's your stack?

+The heart and soul of the Bingebot is a `DialogFlow` agent.

+It handles user's inputs, spits appropriate outputs back.

+These outputs, in turn, are (mostly) handled by a `Node.js` server, which routes the DF agent's responses to a `React`-based frontend.

+But, `DialogFlow` has no "memory", per se.
+It can't hold user's responses from, say, six interactions previous.
+Which means it can't help the user judge if a binge-eating session was successful.

+So, a simple `MondoDB` database serves as the Bingebot's memory.
+It retains only anonymous, user-generated input — the `Before` score of binge-urge intensity; the `After` score; the `Choice of Intervention`; the `Date`; whether the `Intervention was Successful` and the `Unique Name` for the Bingebot session.

-### Where'd you get your data?
+### Where'd you get your info?

-###
+From James E. Mitchell's* ['CBT for Binge-Eating Disorders Self-Help Manual'](https://www.naadac.org/assets/2416/mitchell-cbt-for-bed-self-help-manual.pdf).
+Generously made available by [NAADAC, the Association for Addiction Professionals](https://www.naadac.org/about).
+(That's the proper name of the organization — acronym + subtitle.
+A little confusing, if you ask me.)

+* **Note:** This is not — I repeat, NOT — the same [James E. Mitchell](https://en.wikipedia.org/wiki/James_Elmer_Mitchell#Work_as_a_CIA_contractor_on_interrogation_practices) who did all that waterboarding for the CIA!

+## Wrapping up

+That's about all I can think to tell you about the development process for the Bingebot.

+If you have any questions / feedback, hit up the email address in my GH profile.

+Thanks for reading!